FrankCaglianone/forest-fire-simulator/README.md

 ## To run the code
-Step 1.
-Copy the python code from forest_fire.py
+1. Copy the python code from forest_fire.py
-Step 2.
-Make an account on [Neptyne.com](https://www.neptyne.com/) Step 3.
-Make a new file and paste the code into the code panel in the neptyne simulator Step 4.
-Run the code
+2. Make an account on [Neptyne.com](https://www.neptyne.com/)
+3. Make a new file and paste the code into the code panel in the neptyne simulator
+4. Run the code